SOHUM24/baoiam_task/README.md

 # baoiam_task

-Was A
-Team Task Designed
+Was A Team Task

+Design the Basic Outlines for the Project Using Figma

+Also,Created Sign-Up And Login Pages.

-Figma Files for the project and login And sign-up pAges Rest are the work of other members.
+Rest Is the work of different members.